➡ When is the Pleasantville Music Festival?

 Why yes you can.
 When you enter the Festival, you'll be fitted with a wristband.
 Your wristband proves you've already paid, so you're free to come and go.
 Just don't take it off until you're done for the day, and you'll be good.

 No. We will be checking bags and coolers at the gate and taking your booze, so don't bring it.
-Beer and wine are available in the Captain Lawrence Beer & Wine Garden for people 21 and older.
-Alcohol has to stay inside the Beer & Wine Garden.
-But hey, there will also be food in the Beer & Wine Garden, so you can eat and drink in the same place.
-Sweet!
+Beer and wine from Captain Lawrence are available festival wide by the food truck area near the Main Stage and in Vendor Village for people 21 and older.

 While this is an outdoor event, it's still an all-ages event in a crowded, public place.
 Anything you're smoking or vaping is being shared by a child near you.
 So please leave the inhalables at home.